 Georgetown University Biomedical Graduate Education (BGE) provides special award opportunities to encourage local talent to stay local as they pursue biomedical graduate education.
 BGE is pleased to announce the launch of its “DMV (DC/MD/VA) Hoyas Biomedical Academic Scholarship” program with the intention to attract high-quality graduates from DC/MD/VA area.

-This scholarship will provide a partial tuition assistance credit of $10,000.00 total (awarded to the student via their student account as $5,000.00/semester (2 semesters maximum)) to a maximum of ten newly admitted students who currently reside in the District of Columbia, Maryland, or Virginia and satisfy the eligibility qualifications outlined below.
-Eligible and qualified students will have a record of superior academic achievement (including factors such as grade point average, honors, or other designation), show a commitment to biomedical research and graduate studies at the Masters’ level, and demonstrate their creative thinking ability through an essay.
+This scholarship will provide a partial tuition assistance credit of $10,000 total (awarded to the student via their student account as $5,000/semester (2 semesters maximum) to a maximum of ten newly admitted students who currently reside in the District of Columbia, Maryland, or Virginia and satisfy the eligibility qualifications outlined below.
+If awarded, the scholarship will be applied automatically to the student’s tuition account.

-- have a record of superior academic achievement (including factors such as grade point average, honors, or other designation);
+- Have a record of superior academic achievement (including factors such as grade point average, honors, or other designation)

-- are U.S. citizens or permanent residents; and
+- Are U.S. citizens or permanent residents

 How to Apply

-Topic 1: In your opinion, how do we encourage intelligent and career-minded students, who are from or currently living in the DC/MD/VA area, to stay in the DC/MD/VA area?
+- Topic 1: In your opinion, how do we encourage intelligent and career-minded students, who are from or currently living in the DC/MD/VA area, to stay in the DC/MD/VA area?

-Topic 2: If you were given an unlimited amount of money, to spend freely as you choose, to improve any industry or problem/challenge that currently exists within a STEM field, what would it be, and why?
+- Topic 2: If you were given an unlimited amount of money, to spend freely as you choose, to improve any industry or problem/challenge that currently exists within a STEM field, what would it be, and why?